-- Diabetes in poor control (Core-17, MSSP-27, NQF #0059): To be included in the denominator for diabetes in poor control, members identified in claims as having diabetes had to be linked to DocSite and have a valid HbA1c measurement in the measurement year.
+- Diabetes in poor control (Core-17, MSSP-27, NQF #0059): To be included in the denominator for diabetes in poor control, members identified in claims as having diabetes had to be linked to the Blueprint Clinical Registry and have a valid HbA1c measurement in the measurement year.
 The numerator was based on the most recent HbA1c measurement in the measurement year.
-If the HbA1c was greater than 9%, the member was considered "out of control."
+If the HbA1c was greater than 9%, the member was considered "in poor control."
 This measure is presented as an inverse measure.
-Areas with poor control had a higher rate for this measure than areas with good control. - Blood pressure in control (MSSP-24): To be included in the denominator for blood pressure in control, members identified in claims as having diabetes had to be linked to DocSite and have a valid blood pressure measurement in the measurement year.
+HSAs with poor control had a higher rate for this measure. - Blood pressure in control (MSSP-24): To be included in the denominator for blood pressure in control, members identified in claims as having diabetes had to be linked to the Blueprint Clinical Registry and have a valid blood pressure measurement in the measurement year.
 The lowest blood pressure at the most recent visit was examined for the numerator.
-If the systolic blood pressure was less than 140 mm/Hg and the diastolic blood pressure was less than 90 mm/Hg, the member was considered "in control." - Tobacco Non-Use (MSSP-25): To be included in the denominator for the tobacco non-use measure, members identified in claims as having diabetes had to be linked to DocSite and have a valid indicator of tobacco non-use.
-If, at any time during the year, the individual was marked as a tobacco user, they were considered "out of control" for this measure.
-Those who were consistently non-users were considered "in control." - Diabetes Care Two-Part Composite: To be included in the denominator for the diabetes composite measure, members identified in claims as having diabetes had to be linked to DocSite with a valid HbA1c measurement during the measurement year.
+If the systolic blood pressure was less than 140 mm/Hg and the diastolic blood pressure was less than 90 mm/Hg, the member was considered "in control." - Tobacco Non-Use (MSSP-25): To be included in the denominator for the tobacco nonuse measure, members identified in claims as having diabetes had to be linked to the Blueprint Clinical Registry and have a valid indicator of tobacco non-use.
+If, at any time during the year, the individual was marked as a tobacco user, they were considered "in poor control" for this measure.
+Those who were consistent non-users were considered "in control."

+Diabetes Care Two-Part Composite: To be included in the denominator for the diabetes composite measure, members identified in claims as having diabetes had to be linked to the Blueprint Clinical Registry with a valid HbA1c measurement during the measurement year.
 The numerator included any of those members whose HbA1c was in control (the inverse of Core-17) and who received an eye screening for diabetic retinal disease.

-For some HSAs, the volume of linked clinical data was insufficient to report the measure.
+For some HSAs, the volume of linked clinical data was insufficient to report these measures.
 This was particularly true for the diabetes composite measure, which required blinding for denominators < 30 and numerators <11.